RaeWilliams19/vue-todo/README.md

 # Vue Todo
 A basic todo app created by following the steps from Traversy Media's Vue crash course.
-This is still in progress as I plan to make changes and implement new feature in order to further understanding of the framework.
+This is still in progress as I plan to make changes and implement new features in order to further understanding of the framework.

 ## Project setup